WayneBrown/learnwebgl2/_sources/12_advanced_rendering/03_selecting_objects.rst

 Reading Pixels From the *Color Buffer* ......................................

-After a rendering operation you can access the resulting *color buffer* using the :code:`gl.readPixels()` function.
+After a rendering operation, you can access the resulting *color buffer* using the :code:`gl.readPixels()` function.
 This allows you to read a rectangular section of the image into a 1D array of color component values.
 WebGL 1.0 only supports one image format: 8 bits per component with 4 components per pixel (RGBA).